 Charlie Hunnam plays an escaped convict turned slum physician in this lush 12-part adaptation of Gregory David Roberts’ epic novel, which take us back to the 1980s and from Australia to India to Afghanistan.
 Love, crime, war and Charlie looking pensive while riding a motorbike for the first time since Sons of Anarchy?
 We’re in, and so should you be – just so long as you can stomach Hunnam’s sometimes jarring attempt at replicating an Aussie drawl.

-A quiet psychological drama with a light touch, Causeway follows Jennifer Lawrence’s Lynsey, wounded in Afghanistan and forced to convalesce in her hometown of New Orleans – which, poisoned by bad memories, seems to be the last place on Earth she’d like to be.
+A quiet psychological drama with a light touch, Causeway is one of the best Apple TV+ shows and follows Jennifer Lawrence’s Lynsey, wounded in Afghanistan and forced to convalesce in her hometown of New Orleans – which, poisoned by bad memories, seems to be the last place on Earth she’d like to be.
 Lawrence’s restrained performance is one of her best in years, while Brian Tyree Henry is fantastic as mechanic James, an unlikely new friend with whom Lynsey discovers she shares a strong bond.